-Failure to sound the whistle at a crossing is just one of many reasons why the car is not always at fault in a railroad accident.
+Failure to sound the whistle at a crossing is just one of many reasons why a car is not always at fault in a railroad accident.

-A train wreck is indeed a catastrophic event, one that often leads horrific wreckage behind, multiple injuries and a high number of fatalities.
+A train wreck is indeed a catastrophic event, one that often leaves horrific wreckage behind and causes multiple injuries with a high number of fatalities.
 In fact, many states have passed criminal penalties and will impose felony convictions, including life imprisonment sentences, against any individual who intentionally tampers with the normal function of a train which causes the death or injury of others.

-The U.S. Department of Transportation, Federal Railroad Administration reports that are close to 14,000 train wrecks annually.
-Of these train accidents, close to 850 people die each year and another 9,500 people are injured.
-These statistics indicate that train wrecks, railroad crossing accidents, deaths and injuries due to collisions between trains and cars are not all that rare or unexplainable.
+The U.S. Department of Transportation, Federal Railroad Administration reports that there are close to 14,000 train wrecks annually.
+Of these train accidents, approximately 850 people die each year and another 9,500 people are injured.
+These statistics indicate that train wrecks, railroad crossing accidents, deaths, and injuries due to collisions between trains and cars are not all that rare or unexplainable.
 Of the states with the highest number of train track fatalities, Texas ranks #2 with 41 deaths in 2014 alone, according to the Federal Railroad Administration.